mzakyalvan/containerize-spring-boot/README.md

 Then add scm information into `<properties />` element, so it will be used as default config (Replacing placeholders in `<scm>` config element).

-> Please note, `tiket/containerize-spring-boot` is not exists, used here just for example.
+> Replace `tiket/containerize-spring-boot` with your project repo name.

 ```xml
   <properties>